 Form 941 reports the number of employees and amount of Social Security and Medicare taxes and withheld income taxes that are payable.
-Form 941 is due on the last day of the month following the end of each calendar quarter, as shown in the table below.
+Form 941 is due on the last day of the month following the end of each calendar quarter.